jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/auditLog/auditLog.rst

    :width: 600
    :align: center

-.. note:: To learn how to add or remove an envelope from a chain, please refer to the link - :ref:`Envelope chain <envelopeChain>`
+.. note:: To learn how to add or remove an envelope from a chain, please refer to :ref:`the link <envelopeChain>`.